mtekk/Breadcrumb-NavXT/readme.txt

 * Behaviour change: Home and Mainsite titles were removed.
 * Behaviour change: All HTML capable strings are now passed through wp_kses.
 * New feature: Added bcn_breadcrumb_url filter.
-* New feature: %title% and %htitle% now are replaced with the the “Site Title” for the home breadcrumb and the “Network Name” for mainsite breadcrumbs.
+* New feature: %title% and %htitle% now are replaced with the the "Site Title" for the home breadcrumb and the "Network Name" for mainsite breadcrumbs.
 * New feature: Support for the proposed Theme Hook Alliance tha_breadcrumb_navigation filter.
 * New feature: Added %ftitle% and %fhtitle% tags that are not affected by bcn_breadcrumb::trim().
 * Bug fix: Minor tweaks to the tabs in the admin page to better support the new version of jQuery UI tabs (in WordPress 3.5+).
 * Bug fix: Fixed issue where initial settings were not being translated due to the text domain not loading.
-* Bug fix: Added verbiage to clarify what the “Post Parent” selection for “Post Hierarchy” does.
+* Bug fix: Added verbiage to clarify what the "Post Parent" selection for "Post Hierarchy" does.
 = 4.2.0 =
 * Behaviour change: Date archives are only available for the 'post' post type.
 * New feature: All Custom Post Types can now either use a post parent, or taxonomy based hierarchy.